 Getting up to speed with their inevitable market competition is the next major challenge for the sportsbook.
 With DraftKings, FanDuel, PointsBet, and theScore Bet, among others possibly coming to the province in 2022, Proline Plus could be in danger of losing a huge portion of the market share.

 While the draw of a legal, regulated sports wagering option for Ontario bettors is certainly nice, there are some challenges that we have seen with Proline Plus.
-On the upside, Proline Plus currently boasts the largest set of wagering options available for Ontario sports bettors, a great customer service team, a respectable set of deposit and withdrawal options, and a safe and secure site for their Ontario clientele.

 So, while The Ontario Lottery has brought an online sportsbook, casino, and lottery to the people of their province, we aren’t ready to give the Corporation an “A”.
 Proline Plus is just a serviceable all-around sportsbook.
-It won’t blow anyone away, but will get the job done.
+It won’t blow anyone away, but it will get the job done.

 Ted Dahlstrom works in the Seattle area as an Evergreen & Commercial Content Manager for Better Collective.
 Ted’s background is in government and communication, but his passion is writing about sports and sports betting, which led him to BC in an unexpected alignment.
 He avidly supports all the Seattle sports teams and Gonzaga basketball.